A genuine test for hyperuniformity: Asymptotic behavior of the scattering intensity

-According to Proposition~\ref{tiidexp} and the scaling $\mathcal{S}(k) \mapsto \mathcal{S}(k)/\overline{\mathcal{S}}(k)$, the function $\overline{F}$ should hopefully be close to the reciprocal exponential function, which is the complementary distribution function of a unit rate exponential distribution.
-In this respect, a look at Fig.~\ref{fig:exp_ccdf} is illustrative.
-On a logarithmic scale, this figure displays the empiricial complementary cumulative distribution function $\overline{F}$ of the scattering intensity for the cases $d=1$ (left), $d=2$ (middle) and $d=3$ (right).
-Due to the scaling, all curves of $\overline{F}$ collapse, irrespective of the special choice of the model or of the wave vector.
-Moreover, in each of the cases considered $\overline{F}$ agrees with an exponential function to surprisingly high accuracy.
-Such a close agreement has also been observed for each of many other wave vectors that have been considered.
-Notice that the small fluctuations of $\overline{F}(z)$ at the order of $10^{-6}$, which are visible only for large values of $\mathcal{S}(k)/\overline{\mathcal{S}}(k)$, are in accord with purely statistical fluctuations for our $10^6$ samples, i.e., we do not observe systematic deviations from an exponential distribution.
+According to Proposition~\ref{tiidexp} and the normalization $\mathcal{S}(k) \mapsto \mathcal{S}(k)/\overline{\mathcal{S}}(k)$, the complementary empirical distribution function $F^c$ is expected to approximate the reciprocal exponential function, i.e., the complementary distribution function of a unit-rate exponential distribution.
+In this regard, Figure~\ref{fig:exp_ccdf} is illustrative: on a logarithmic scale, the figure shows the empirical complementary distribution function $F^c$ of the scattering intensity for dimensions $d=1$ (left), $d=2$ (middle), and $d=3$ (right).
+Due to the normalization, all curves for $F^c$ collapse onto a single one, independent of the specific model or wave vector chosen.
+Moreover, in each case, the agreement with an exponential distribution is remarkably accurate.
+This close correspondence was also observed for many additional wave vectors not shown here.
+Small fluctuations of $F^c(z)$ on the order of $10^{-6}$, visible only at large values of $\mathcal{S}(k)/\overline{\mathcal{S}}(k)$, are consistent with purely statistical variation across our $10^6$ samples; we observe no systematic deviations from the exponential distribution.

-Last but not least, according to our findings there is only a weak correlation of $\mathcal{S}(k)$ for different wave vectors $k$.
-Even for neighboring wave vectors that are close to the origin in Fourier space, the correlation coefficient is throughout smaller than 0.02.
-This observation is in excellent agreement with Proposition \ref{tiidexp}.
+Finally, our results indicate only a weak correlation between $\mathcal{S}(k)$ values for different wave vectors $k$.
+Even for neighboring wave vectors close to the origin in Fourier space, the correlation coefficient remains consistently below 0.02.
+This observation aligns perfectly with Proposition~\ref{tiidexp}.